 SMPTE was founded in 1916 to address the lack of standards in the emerging movie industry where there was no agreement on film width, image format, perforations, etc., and only a small chance that a specific film could be displayed on a given projector.
-Today, SMPTE maintains a multitude of standards for film gauges from 8mm to 70mm, covering all these parameters plus many others such as edge coding, analog and digital sound.
-SMPTE standards also cover lens mounts, spools, film processing and storage, cinema sound, and a plethora of other areas needed to ensure interoperability in a complex, global industry.
-The use of film is declining as it is supplanted by electronic imagery in both acquisition and display, however SMPTE film standards continue to form the foundation for the industry, and a level of performance that is the benchmark for digital cinema.
+Today, SMPTE maintains a multitude of standards for film gauges from 8mm to 70mm, covering all these parameters plus many others such as edge coding, analog, and digital sound.
+SMPTE standards also include lens mounts, spools, film processing and storage, cinema sound, and a plethora of other areas needed to ensure interoperability in a complex, global industry.
+The use of film is declining as it is supplanted by electronic imagery in both acquisition and display.
+However, SMPTE film standards continue to form the foundation for the industry, and a level of performance that is the benchmark for digital cinema.

 The result is a suite of more than 30 SMPTE standards and engineering guidelines that have enabled a rapid and successful deployment of digital cinema, and a more engaging cinema experience.
 When interest in 3-D peaked, SMPTE D-Cinema standards were ready to support it.
 The standards have subsequently been enhanced to support higher frame rates (HFR), as used in the Hobbit movies, and work is proceeding to add support for immersive sound systems.

 It goes without saying that the standards mentioned above are specific to D-Cinema and they rely on other SMPTE standards such as MXF (below) that provide a common foundation for development and operation in diverse areas.